adntob/CiscoHackathon2019/README.md

 The web engine is powered by Chromium, so most of the stuff you expect from a full browser is available, such as HTML5 tags, EcmaScript 6 syntax, CSS3, local storage, canvas, SVG, web sockets etc. Note that only one "tab" is supported.

 Included is a web app for doing a simple white boarding.
 You can use this basis or inspiration for an alternative whiteboard with some features that you would like, such as a dedicated brain storming app, a whiteboard with shape support, automatic OCR etc.

+To add the web app to your video device:

+* Go to your video endpoints web admin interface
+* Select Integrations > UI Extensions Editor
+* Add new extension (web app)
+* Add a name, and set the url (your laptops ip and port)
+* Export the configuration
+* It should now appear on the home screen of your video device
+* Click the web app button to test it, click home to go back

+Note that you can turn on remote debugging.
+This lets you use Chrome's dev console on your laptop to view and manipulate the web app on the video device.

+Config:
+`xConfig WebEngine RemoteDebugging: On`

 For full information on what the web engine supports, see the developer guide.
 TODO link